Claims Payment Policy and Practices

 Out-of-network services are from doctors, hospitals, and other health care professionals that have not contracted with L.A.
 Care.
-A health care professional who is out of network can set a higher cost for a service than professionals who are in your network of providers.
-Depending on the health care professional, the service could cost more or not be paid for at all by L.A.
+A health care professional or hospital that is out-of-network can set a higher cost for a service than professionals or hospitals that are in your network of providers.
+Depending on the health care professional or hospital, the service could cost more or not be paid for at all by L.A.
 Care.
 Charging this extra amount is called balance billing.
 In cases like these, you will be responsible for paying for what L.A.
 Care does not cover.
-Balance billing may be waived for emergency services received at an out of-network facility.
+Balance billing may be waived for emergency services received from an out-of-network provider or at an out of-network facility.

 A claim is a request to an insurance company for payment of health care services.
 Usually, providers file claims with us on your behalf.
 If you received services from an out-of-network provider, the provider must submit a claim to L.A.
 Care in order for the provider to get reimbursed.
 There are time limits on how long providers have to submit claims.
 The claim filing time limit for L.A.
 Care is 180 days from the date of service.
 If the provider does not submit a claim to L.A.
 Care and you paid for services rendered, you can submit a claim for reimbursement to L.A.
 Care.